catchnaren/design-patterns/README.md

 ## Design patterns in JS

-Create the commoly applied creational, structural and behavioral design patters specified in the Gang of Four book
+Commoly used creational, structural and behavioral design patters specified in the Gang of Four book